Proximal indirect comparison: Reweighting and adjustment proxies

+In the appendix of their work, \citet{imbens2024longterm} provide an additional identification result, allowing unobserved variables to vary between the experimental population and the observational population.
+Instead, they require that the treatment is completely randomized and that latent transportability holds on the treatment-specific means.
+Unlike their setup, we avoid making these assumptions, since our bridge functions do not involve specific treatments.
+Our Proposition~\ref{ppn:identification} remains valid under stratified randomization, which is common in RCTs.

-\textcite{ghassami2021proximal} proposed a closely related approach for causal mediation analysis and front-door adjustment in the presence of hidden mediators.
-For the identifiability of controlled and uncontrolled treatment-specific means, they assumed a treatment bridge function describing the difference between the unobserved variables under different interventions (their Assumption 3).
-Despite the resemblance of the bridge function, we are interested in relaxing the CATE transportability for the estimation of the treatment effect with at least one treatment arm that is not present in the target population.
-The unmeasured variables in indirect comparison cannot be a mediator in that the CATE transportability in \Cref{asn:causal}\labelcref{asn:transportability} is conditional on \(U\).
+\citet{ghassami2024causal} proposed a closely related approach for causal mediation analysis and front-door adjustment in the presence of hidden mediators.
+For the identifiability of controlled and uncontrolled treatment-specific means, they assumed a treatment bridge function describing the difference between the unobserved variables under different interventions (their Assumption 9).
+Despite the resemblance of the bridge functions in our works, they are different as we are interested in relaxing the CATE transportability for the estimation of the treatment effect with at least one treatment arm that is not present in the target population.
+The unmeasured variables in indirect comparison cannot be mediators in that the CATE transportability in Assumption~\ref{asn:causal}\ref{asn:transportability} is conditional on \(U\).
 In addition, the RCT indicator \(S\) is not an intervention nor exposure, so conceptually \(U\) cannot be considered as a mediator between \(S\) and \(Y\).

+We make an important remark that for data fusion, it is often not necessary to observe all groups of proxies in both populations.
+For example, in \citet{ghassami2022combining} the treatment-inducing proxy is only required in the observational regime.
+The short-term outcome in \citet{imbens2024longterm}, which enjoys similar properties as a treatment-inducing proxy, appears also in the observational data only.
+In proximal indirect comparison, no reweighting proxy \(Z\) needs to be observed in the target population.